‘Good Morning America’ Star Michael Strahan Calls Himself A ‘Girl Dad’ In Rare Photo With Daughter

 “Old school dad, one hundred percent,” quipped a third Instagram user.

 “Too funny.
-We have three daughters, and my husband feels it’s his duty to make sure their boyfriends are good guys,” said the fourth fan of their own home life.
+We have three daughters, and my husband feels it’s his duty to make sure their boyfriends are good guys,” said the fourth person of their own life.